 Another season of the Winter Light Spectacular show is about to unfold, and who does not want more holiday lights during this spectacular season?
 With over 1.2 million lights illuminating the Lehigh Valley Zoo, your family will not want to miss this sparkling display.
-Featured in US Today, the show will begin on November 12 and run through January 1; tickets are now available for purchase online.
-Bring your appetite as a new feature during the 2021 season is Geakers Tacos for dining under the lights at the picnic patio.
+Featured in US Today, the show will begin on November 11 and run through January 1; tickets are now available for purchase online.

 Neighborhood and City Holiday Light Display Destinations